 Neither SIFP nor any of its management persons are registered or have an application pending to register as a: broker-dealer or a registered representative of a broker-dealer.
-SIFP and its management persons do have relationships with an exempt reporting adviser, commodity pool operator, and commodity trading adviser that are material to its advisory business as described further below.
+SIFP and its management

 For tax preparation services, SIFP has engaged the services of an independent CPA, Retirement Tax Services, LLC ("RTS").
 RTS is not affiliated with SIFP, and the decision to elect to receive tax preparation, supplemental tax planning, tax assessment, and tax advice through RTS is the client's alone.